laroche/arm-devel-infrastructure/docs/DebianAmd64.md

 # qemu-img to handel disk images and convert them.
 ```

+virt-viewer can sometimes hang.
+Just restarting it helps and you should try
+this before restarting a guest system.

 How to use other virtualization programs to start a guest system
 ----------------------------------------------------------------